Gabriele-Zini/js-biglietto-treno/README.md

 **Program logic**

-1. set conditions and message in case of user input error for negative age value or age value > 123 and negative kilometers value with the function: conditionBothUncorrect();
+1. set conditions and message in case of user input error for negative age value or age value > 123 and negative kilometers value with the function: conditionBothUncorrect():

 ```javascript
 // age and km condition